M-Steve1/Restful-API/README.md

 # RESTful API with Postgres and Express

-This project simply demostrate how to create a RESTful API with Postgres and Express, transpiled from typescript to javascript.
+This project simply demonstrates how to create a RESTful API with Postgres and Express, transpiled from typescript to javascript.
 This project also contain integration testing done with jasmine.

 ## Intallation

-`    $ npm install                      `
+`$ npm install                  `

 ## Usage